-Shell Canada Ltd., targeted for a buyout by parent Royal Dutch Shell plc, is nearly doubling its investment spending in 2007 to C$4 billion ($3.5 billion) from C$2.7 billion set aside this year.
-More than C$3.6 billion is directed for capital expenditures, and another C$400 million is tagged for related exploration and pre-development expenses.
+Shell Canada Ltd., targeted for a buyout by parent Royal Dutch Shell plc, is nearly doubling its investment spending in 2007 to C$4 billion ($3.5 billion) from the C$2.7 billion set aside this year.
+About one-quarter of the spending will be directed toward natural gas projects.

-In October, London-based Royal Dutch Shell, which owns 78% of Calgary-based Shell Canada, unveiled a US$6.8 billion offer to buy out 22% of the shares it doesn't already own (see Daily GPI, Oct.
-24).
+In October, London-based Royal Dutch Shell, which owns 78% of Calgary-based Shell Canada, unveiled a US$6.8 billion offer to buy out 22% of the shares it doesn’t already own (see NGI, Oct.
+30).
 Analysts said the buyout is part of a long-range plan to expand oil sands exploration.

 And about two-thirds, or C$2.9 billion, of Shell Canada’s 2007 investment budget is earmarked for oil sands and related oil projects, including a 100,000 b/d expansion of the Athabasca oil sands project in which it holds a 60% stake.
 Shell Canada also plans a 100-well production program in the Peace River area, and it will begin pre-development of a possible new heavy oil refinery, which would be located near Sarnia, ON.